 You can vary the glass you use for the two panes in a double glazing unit, and you can choose two different types of glass for each pane.

 If you are retrofitting double glazing to your existing windows, there are three main options:

 - replacing the whole window frame with new frames

 - installing double glazed inserts into your existing window frames – this is a cheaper option if your window frames are still in good condition

 Low-E and tinted glasses can be included in these retrofit options.

-Double glazing and noise reduction
+Insulated glazing units and noise reduction

 Secondary glazing, solar film and other options